-The driver of the Zwartfontein drainage line is the seepage from the dam, that will predictably be more when the dam wall height is increased, as well as the runoff and return flow from agricultural areas.
-This results in a prolific growth of reeds, Typha in the drainage line and Phragmitis below the dam wall.
+The driver of the Bonathaba drainage line is the seepage from the dam, that will predictably be more when the dam wall height is increased, as well as the runoff and return flow from agricultural areas.
+This results in a prolific growth of reeds.